DragonBuild/dragon/README.md

 ## Disclaimer

-The DragonBuild build system is fairly young, and you should not rely on it for your projects, yet.
+The DragonBuild build system is fairly young, so if you're switching over, don't delete your theos directory just yet.

 ## Quick Start